There is one thing that we all count on in this world, and that is the ability to resupply. And for most people, this literally means “everything”.

 What are the consumables that I go through on a regular basis?

 What if there were shortages of some or all of these things?

-Am I somehow immune from being affected by a disaster in which channels of resupply distribution become majorly disrupted?
+Am I somehow immune from being affected by a disaster in which “just in time” distribution channels break down?